 For those looking for the ROI of upgrading their billing system, the advantages of vastly increased speed and significantly lower costs will be impossible to ignore.
 With Evergent’s new CCB 3.0 platform, we set out to vastly improve live streaming success by enhancing monetization flexibility and adding additional account search functionality.

 The platform also streamlines the management of product configurations, promotions, and packages.
-By increasing efficiency and speed for customers deploying offerings globally, we find that broadcasters are overcoming growth obstacles and accelerating revenue to thrive in a contactless digital world.
+By increasing efficiency and speed for customers deploying offerings globally, we find broadcasters are overcoming growth obstacles and accelerating revenue to thrive in a contactless digital world.